 There are many reasons why some veterans may start using drugs or alcohol.
 They may be trying to self-medicate, so they can get sleep.
 Many veterans deal with insomnia after coming home.
 Many veterans with traumatic brain injuries self-medicate with drugs or alcohol as well.
 It should also be known that veterans have a higher risk of suicide when suffering from addiction and a mental health illness.
 For the veterans who have a co-occurring disorder, which is both an addiction and mental health illness, there are veteran addiction treatment center programs to help.

-When veterans come home after being out on the battlefield, there is an increased risk of substance abuse.
+When veterans come home after being out on the battlefield, there is an increased risk of substance use disorder.
 This is especially true if they are also dealing with PTSD, pain, trauma exposures, or a traumatic brain injury.
 In the history of the military, higher levels of drinking have been reported.
 However, there have been recent spikes in controlled substance consumption.
-In fact, JAMA reported that out of 88,235 veterans who had been in combat, 12 to 15% of them had a substance abuse issue, within 3 to 6 months of being home.
-If you have been in combat and need help fighting off a substance abuse disorder, you can receive veteran addiction treatment.
+In fact, JAMA reported that out of 88,235 veterans who had been in combat, 12 to 15% of them had a substance use disorder issue, within 3 to 6 months of being home.
+If you have been in combat and need help fighting off a substance use disorder disorder, you can receive veteran addiction treatment.

 Other research shows that veterans who had life-endangering exposures with other people had higher rates of alcohol abuse disorders.
 Some of these veterans even tested at dangerous alcohol consumption levels as well.
 The line between veterans and addictions is a clear one, but it should be known there is veterans affairs addiction treatment, for those that need it.